by Tom Paradis (updated June 21, 2025 for train station pick-up, fares, phone calling, and image)

 - You can say, “Hello, do you speak English?”
 If necessary.
 They might say “A little,” as many of them do.
 You can try that.
 If you know some basic Italian, say, “Hello, I would like a taxi at (your location) for (number of) people.

 - You will be put on hold while they contact the closest taxi.
-Just remain on the line (and listen to their catchy music).
+Just remain on the line (and listen to their catchy music again).

-- The receptionist will eventually return and tell you the taxi number (on the side of the car) and when the car should arrive.
+- Either an automated message (new feature) or the receptionist will eventually return and tell you the taxi number (on the side of the car) and in how many minutes the car should arrive.
+NOTE: If automated, this info flies by quickly, and it is not repeated.
+If you wait for it to repeat, you will only hear the catchy music again as it reboots your call.
 If you do not remember the cab number, the driver should confirm with you anyway upon arrival.
 Congratulations, now you can wait for your ride!

 My Own Stories About Siena, the Contrade, and the Palio